aschog/tap-and-learn/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
 4. Push to the branch (`git push origin feature/AmazingFeature`).
 5. Open a Pull Request.

+## 🚀 Deployment

+The project is configured to automatically deploy to GitHub Pages via GitHub Actions when pushing to the `main` branch.

+The deployment workflow:
+1. Builds the **Multiplication** web app to `/multiplication/`.
+2. Builds the **Addition** web app to `/addition/`.
+3. Deploys a landing page at the root to navigate between them.

+**Note:** Ensure your repository name matches the `base-href` configured in `.github/workflows/deploy.yml` (currently set to `/tap-and-learn/`).
+If your repo name is different, update the workflow file.